Recipe Overview

 - large bowl filled with cold water

-- slotted spoon
+- slotted spoon or mini strainer

-- strainer
+- colander

-Step 2: Wash the pomegranate
+Step 2: Wash the pomegranate.

 Isn’t it beautiful?
 Maybe I’ll buy a few extra and use them for a centerpiece!

-Step 3: Slice off the top
+Step 3: Slice off the top.

 I call it the “crown” but it’s technically called the calyx.

-Step 4: Score the pomegranate in four or five places
+Step 4: Score the pomegranate in four or five places.

 For photo purposes, the cuts are a little deeper than they need to be.
 Shallow scoring is what you’re looking for, just cutting through the tough red skin.
 Try not to cut into the juicy arils.

-Step 5: Place the pomegranate in a bowl of water
+Step 5: Place the pomegranate in a bowl of water.

-Step 6: Separate Arils
+Step 6: Separate arils.

-Step 7: Remove Membrane
+Step 7: Remove membrane.

 Let the arils fall into the bowl of water.
 They will sink and the white membrane will float to the top so you can easily remove it.
-When you’re done, simply skim the membrane off with your slotted spoon and discard it.
+When you’re done, simply skim the membrane off with a slotted spoon and discard it.

 Step 8.
-Remove seeds
+Drain seeds.

 Step 9: Use them!

-Or just marvel over how seriously pretty these little jewels are!
+Take a minute to marvel over how seriously pretty these little jewels are!

-Recipes Using Pomegranate
+Recipes With Pomegranate

-Butternut Squash Crostini with Ricotta
+- Butternut Squash Crostini with Ricotta

-Sparkling Pomegranate Punch
+- Sparkling Pomegranate Punch

-Pomegranate Mojitos
+- Pomegranate Mojitos

 How to Cut a Pomegranate – Mess Free Method!